ssvassiliev/fibertrace/README.md

         **Default value:** 70.0 degrees

 -   seed_dens\
         **Description:** Density of seed points.
-Seed points with high anisotropy.
+Seed points are points with high diffusion coefficient and anisotropy.
 These points are used as a starting points for propagation of streamlines.
 Higher value of seed_dens will result in more streamlines.\
         **Default value:** 2.0 &#8491;<sup>-1</sup>

 ### Running the programs:
-`./tensors < tfield.conf`\
+`./tensors < tfield.conf`
 `./streamline < streamline.conf`

 Or:\